Skip to main content

 As part of the section “Types of political systems in contemporary states”, pupils discuss different political systems using the examples of selected countries, and the functions of the legislative branch.

-The section “Cultural, political and economic changes in the world after 1989” covers topics such as: the Cold War; changes in Central and Eastern Europe after the fall of communism; examples of countries governed by the communist ideology after 1989; the New World Order; stages of the European integration;, EU bodies, revenues and expenditure, and funds; European climate policy and its economic and social implications; China’s global expansion; genocide and its examples in the contemporary world; terrorism; hybrid war and cyberwar.
+The section “Cultural, political and economic changes in the world after 1989” covers topics such as: the Cold War; changes in Central and Eastern Europe after the fall of communism; examples of countries following by the communist ideology after 1989; genocide and its examples in the contemporary world; the New World Order; China’s global expansion; terrorism and the war on terrorism; hybrid war and cyberwar; and stages of the European integration; EU bodies; main political groups in the European Parliament; EU revenues and expenditure, and funds; European climate policy and its economic and social implications.

 Stage I sectoral vocational school